 Student Services and Amenities Fee

-For graduate research (RHD) students, tuition fees are charged on a daily pro-rata basis during the period of your enrolment.
-Depending on the payment option you choose, you will receive an invoice twice per year for each day you are enrolled in research Semester 1 (1 January-30 June) and research Semester 2 (1 July-31 December).
+For graduate researchers, tuition fees are charged on a daily pro-rata basis during the period of your enrolment.
+Depending on the payment option you choose, you will receive an invoice either once or twice per semester for each day you are enrolled in research Semester 1 (1 January - 30 June) and research Semester 2 (1 July - 31 December).
 If you are attending the University on a fee-remission scholarship, you will be provided with a statement that shows the tuition fee amount charged for specific calendar year and the amount sponsored or covered by your scholarship

-If you are a commencing research student who enrols after a research semester commencement date, your first research semester fees will be adjusted to take account of the number of days you will actually be enrolled in that semester.
+If you are a commencing graduate researcher who enrols after a research semester commencement date, your first research semester fees will be adjusted to take account of the number of days you will actually be enrolled in that semester.
 Similarly, once you submit your thesis any refund of fees paid in advance will be calculated on a daily pro-rata basis.

 Overseas Student Health Cover